 Running your own dental practice can be lucrative as it is personally fulfilling.
 Dental health is an essential part of a person's overall health, and providing this service for the general public can be a great act.

-What's the best way to approach this very big task as a dentist with entrepreneurial aspirations?
-Read on and we'll walk you through what dentists need to know to become owners and not just employees.
+What is the best way to approach this very big task as a dentist with entrepreneurial aspirations?
+Read on and we will walk you through what dentists need to know to become owners and not just employees.

 1. Hire The Right People